 Modern Slavery Statement

-Our Global HR Manager provides constant support to all members of staff and ensures all employees are getting the relevant training and development needed in order for them to achieve all they can here at Stott and May.
-We pride ourselves highly on promoting human rights within the business and ensure all members of staff are happy and content within their working environment.
+Our Global HR Manager provides constant support to all members of staff and ensures all employees are receiving the relevant training and development needed, in order for them to achieve all that they can here at Stott and May.
+We pride ourselves highly on promoting human rights within our business and ensure all members of staff are happy and content within their working environment.
 We encourage weekly catch ups and constant suggestions via our company portal on how we can strengthen the ways in which we protect our employees’ rights and company benefits.

 We hold our suppliers, business partners and all other stakeholders to the same standards that we hold ourselves.
 We run a safe and ethical business that extends well beyond Stott and May.
 Our code of conduct is an overview of the guiding principles and values which govern how we make ethical decisions in conducting our business.

-Please see below the following steps we have taken and continue to take in adherence to the Modern Slavery Act:
+Please see below the steps we have taken and continue to take in adherence to the Modern Slavery Act 2015 (as amended).

-Our supply chain is not very complex however we work with a vast range of suppliers that provide services across a number of varied categories that range from cyber security, IT, telecoms, technology sales, data analytics and other services which can be seen on our company website.
-We keep very respectable relationships with our suppliers which allows us to have a good understanding and visibility of our supply chain.
+Our supply chain is not very complex however, we work with a vast range of suppliers that provide services across a number of varied categories that range from cyber security, IT, telecoms, technology sales, data analytics, management and umbrella companies and other services which can be seen on our company website.
+We keep very respectable relationships with our suppliers, which allow us to have a good understanding and visibility of our supply chain.

-Due to the strong relationships we have with our suppliers and contractors we consider the risk of exploitation, human trafficking and breach of human rights very low.
-Nonetheless we are committed to ensuring such occurrences do not take place within our business or supply chain due to our procedures and due diligence.
+Due to the strong relationships we have with our suppliers and contractors, we consider the risk of exploitation, human trafficking and breach of human rights very low.
+Nonetheless, thanks to our procedures and due diligence process, we are committed to ensuring such occurrences do not take place within our business or supply chain.

 Contracts

-Our contracts include a provision for all suppliers to warrant that it has not and will not engage in any activity, practice or conduct which would constitute an offence under the Modern Slavery Act 2015.
+Our contracts include provisions for all suppliers to warrant that they will not and will not engage in any activity, practice or conduct which would constitute an offence under the Modern Slavery Act 2015 (as amended).

 Certification

-Stott and May require that every supplier reads and certifies compliance with our code of conduct in line with Modern Slavery Act 2015.
+Stott and May require that every supplier reads and certifies compliance with our code of conduct in line with Modern Slavery Act 2015 (as amended).

 Policies

-All Stott and May employees have access to channels in which they can communicate concerns, via local reporting mechanisms or internal whistleblowing procedures, which encourage all staff to report any wrong behaviour or breaches of our policies.
+All Stott and May employees have access to channels through which they can communicate concerns, via local reporting mechanisms or internal whistleblowing procedures.
+This encourages all staff to report any wrong behaviour or breaches of our policies.
 Stott and May are committed to protecting its employees when disclosing malpractice and we take this very seriously.
-All employees must be provided with a clear contract of employment which complies with local legislation.
-All contracts are received before employees join Stott and May which gives new employees the opportunity to read through all of our company policies and raise any queries prior to starting, which encourages a smooth onboarding process for all parties.
+All employees are provided with a clear contract of employment which complies with local legislation.
+All contracts are received before employees join Stott and May, this gives new employees the opportunity to read through all of our company policies and raise any queries prior to starting, thus encouraging a smooth onboarding process for all parties.

-Stott and May hold a zero-tolerance policy on Modern Slavery and are committed to the highest level of ethical standards.
+Stott and May have a zero-tolerance policy on modern slavery and are committed to the highest level of ethical standards.

-All employees are under duty to comply and understand this policy.
-The prevention, detection and reporting of modern slavery and human trafficking within businesses or any supply chains is the responsibility of those working for Stott and May.
+All employees are duty-bound to comply with and understand this policy.
+The prevention, detection and reporting of modern slavery and human trafficking within our business or supply chain is the responsibility of all those who are working for Stott and May.
 Employees are encouraged to avoid any behaviour that would suggest a clear breach of this policy.

-Stott and May require a due diligence process of supply chain risk based on international indices, supplier performance and other indicators of suppliers and contractors and have a supporting audit process.
-Our standard supplier contracts contain Compliance with Laws provisions which oblige the parties to comply with all laws applicable to their activities under the contract.
+We carry out due diligence checks on our supply chain based on international indices, supplier performance and other indicators and have a robust supporting audit process in place.
+Our standard supplier contracts contain compliance with laws, which oblige all parties to comply with all local legislation applicable to their activities under contract.

 Audits

-Verification of code conformance and assurance through our own supplier audit process including demonstration from our supply chain that they have passed down Stott and May’s requirements to their own suppliers and contractors and have supporting audit process.
+We carry out verification of code conformance and adherence through our supplier audit process, including demonstration from our supply chain that they have passed down Stott and May’s requirements to their own suppliers and contractors and have supporting audit processes in place.

 Training

-Stott and May ensure that any updates of changes to our code of conduct in relation to modern slavery and human trafficking are fed to all employees and all necessary and/or recommended training takes place.
-All employees within any Stott and May group subsidiary are expected to comply with all laws and act in accordance with local guidelines and regulations and act with integrity and honesty.
+We ensure that any updates and changes to our code of conduct in relation to modern slavery and human trafficking are communicated to all employees and all necessary and/or recommended training takes place.
+All Stott and May employees are expected to comply with all local laws and act with integrity and honesty in accordance with local guidelines and regulations.

-If you wish to discuss our Statement against Human Slavery and Trafficking, please do not hesitate to contact:
+If you wish to discuss this Statement, please do not hesitate to contact:

 contractsandcompliance@stottandmay.com